reillyoc/Scale_Dependence_Structural_Stability_LMEs/README.md

 # Structural Early Warning Signals in Harvested Large Marine Ecosystems

-This repository contains R scripts to reproduce empirical analyses and figures related to the manuscript "Structural Early Warning Signals of Collapse in Harvested Large Marine Ecosystems".
+This repository contains R scripts to reproduce empirical analyses and figures related to the manuscript "Structural Early Warning Signals in Harvested Large Marine Ecosystems".

 # R (v 4.5.1)
 See the R folder for relevant analyses used to reproduce figures, analyses, scripts should be run in order.